nicholascloud/20140828-async-flow-control/README.md

 ### async.seq (pipeline flow)

-- Use `async.seq` to create a function wrapper for your pipline that can be passed to other code
+- use `async.seq` to create a function wrapper for your pipline
+- differes from `async.waterfall` in that it returns a function that must be invoked to start the sequence

 see: example/async-seq.js